 I like to consider the CER a scaffold for the practice of argumentation.
 In order to make good arguments, it’s important that students understand the parts of an argument.
 And, this structure works well when arguments are written.

 However, we also want our students to engage in verbal discourse in the classroom.
-In most cases, students won't argue using the CER format during verbal discussions.
+In most cases, students won’t argue using the CER format during verbal discussions.
 Therefore, this is a helpful scaffold.
-But, it isn't the only way an argumentation occurs in the ideal classroom.
+But, ideally, this wouldn’t be the only way that argumentations would take place in the science classroom.

 Creating CER Scenarios for Your Science Students: Step-by-Step